 Every good app developer is familiar with the importance of space.
 Your app must be clean, easy to navigate and not cluttered with too much information.
 The right placement of “Buy Now”, “Click Here”, “View More” and “Make Payment” allow the users to take the right action.

-When it comes to localization one should know that all languages do not take up the same amount of space.
-When you start localizing the app, take into consideration the physical space the other languages would take up.
-The app design must be flexible enough to accommodate multi-language internationalization.
+When it comes to localisation one should know that all languages do not take up the same amount of space.
+When you start localising the app, take into consideration the physical space the other languages would take up.
+The app design must be flexible enough to accommodate multi-language internationalisation.

 For example, “try our new product” is made up of four English words.
 In Japanese it would be ““私たちの新しい製品ラインを試してみてください” while in French “essayez notre nouvelle gamme de produits”.

 When you work with limited space in between headers, the other tabs and images, the translated words would not fit in the framework of the design.
 Being unable to deliver an optimal user experience is the worst thing you could do to your users.